LucidLink supports being run as a back-end volume to backup products such as Veeam Backup and Replication.

 If you do not have a user account, create one and then set up a filespace to use the object storage of your choice.
 Note that for on-premises object storage region information may be custom specific to your deployment.
 Be sure to review LucidLink setup information relating to your object storage vendor.

 Initialize your filespace with a specific block size.
 Choose a block size that matches your Veeam backup block size.
 A 1MB block size is recommended for Veeam Backup and Replication.
-This is done via the command line and cannot be changed after initialization.
+This is can be done either via the advanced options in the web portal, or via the command line and cannot be changed after initialization.

 By default LucidLink configuration is stored in the active user profile.
 However to ensure that LucidLink runs even if no users are logged on, you need to configure this to run as a service.
 You can run LucidLink as a service on Windows and for a service on Linux you can use systemd.
 Ensure that the service is configured to start before Veeam requires the LucidLink mount point.